 The Netherlands’ Cheese Markets

 The 400-year old Alkmaar Cheese Market held each year between April and September on the Waagplein square is an equally delightful affair.
-Here, you can combine a visit to the market with a pleasant sightseeing tour and even a stopover at the Holland Cheese Museum, in the heart of the city.
+Here, you can combine a visit to the market with a pleasant sightseeing tour and even a stopover at the Dutch Cheese Museum, in the heart of the city.

 If you want to add a bit of history to your cheese escapade, go to explore the wonderful Edam Cheese Market, where the magic product is still brought here by boat or horse-drawn cart.
 The city lies only a few km away from Amsterdam, which makes it a convenient day trip from the capital.